arXiv/accessibility2024/source/index.md

 - HTML papers on arXiv: A peek under the hood with LaTeXML and NVDA.
 - AI solutions: tools that are helping in  the now and the near future.
 - SciELO and accessibility (held in Spanish and Portuguese)
-- DeafHub: a resource for all of us
+- Deaf Hub: a resource for all of us
 - Ask me anything: a lively Q&A on navigating academic ecosystems with a disability
 - [See all sessions](../event)